 Why FGM is carried out

-FGM is carried out for various cultural, religious and social reasons within families and communities in the mistaken belief that it'll benefit the girl in some way (for example, as a preparation for marriage or to preserve her virginity).
+FGM is carried out for various cultural, religious and social reasons within families and communities in the mistaken belief that it will benefit the girl in some way (for example, as a preparation for marriage or to preserve her virginity).

 But there are no acceptable reasons that justify FGM.
-It's a harmful practice that's not required by any religion and there are no religious texts that say it should be done.
+It's a harmful practice that has no health benefits.

 FGM usually happens to girls whose mothers, grandmothers or extended female family members have had FGM themselves, or if their father comes from a community where it's carried out.